open-toast/pulseman/CREATE-PROJECT.md

 ### Global

 Select the **Jars** button in the top pane and navigate to the **Gradle** tab.
-Any jars added here will be available project wide.
+Any Jars added here will be available project wide.
-Auth jars will be loaded in the **Auth** tab, messaging jars will be loaded in the **Message** tab and any others will be added to the **Common** jar loader automatically.
+Auth jars will be loaded in the **Auth** tab, messaging jars will be loaded in the **Message** tab and any others will be added to the **Common** Jar loader automatically.

 If you enable the `Filter Pulsar Jars` toggle, only Jars that contain classes that implement the pulsar interfaces will be loaded, i.e. only the **messaging** and **auth** jars will be loaded.

 ### Tab specific

 Select the **Gradle** tab in the bottom pan.
-Any jars added here will only be available in the tab you are currently in.
+Any Jars added here will only be available in the tab you are currently in.
-You can only add messaging jars, all other jars will be filtered.
+You can only add messaging Jars, all other Jars will be filtered.

 ## Set up auth